hibanoz/PopTheLock/README.md

 My try on Pop The Lock with tiny twist :D

 I'm still learning C#, so excuse my code and architecture!
+However, if you like it, you may use the source code as you say fit